 The capacity for a human to create an unsafe environment on the road is unfortunately endless and Google hopes to eliminate as much danger as it can with their new model.
 Their self-driving cars have been designed to accurately judge distance, road conditions, and their surroundings to create the safest possible traveling experience.
 Without human error, car accident fatalities and injuries should be much lower.
 But without human drivers, some lawyers say people should expect changes to their legal responsibilities and requirements.

 Because of the high risk for accidents, drivers are required to carry automobile insurance to cover damages to their vehicles and others in the event of a collision.
 The auto insurance business is a multi-billion dollar industry and costs are high.
 Without a need to assign liability to negligent drivers, people may be reluctant to pay out huge amounts of money for high insurance premiums.

 Although self-driving cars are less prone to human errors that cause accidents, humans will still be “behind the wheel,” so to speak.
 This could lead to a number of complications, including a person taking manual control of the car at some point during the trip or the existence of previously unknown flaws in the car’s design that are not revealed until a certain real-life driving scenario takes place.

-As more and more of the self-driving cars join the roads in the coming years, auto accident attorneys and legislators will have to come up with ways to designate responsibility for any potential malfunctions or accidents, whether through laws for the manufacturers or legal responsibility assigned to the owners.
+As more and more self-driving cars join the roads in the coming years, auto accident attorneys and legislators will have to come up with ways to designate responsibility for any potential malfunctions or accidents, whether through laws for the manufacturers or legal responsibility assigned to the owners.

 At Levine Law, we are excited to welcome new technology that could cut back on accidents and save lives.
 But in preparing for self-driving cars and other technological advances, it is important to consider the legal angles.
-If you have questions regarding your car accident, contact one of our accident attorneys today.
+If you have questions regarding your car accident, contact one of our Denver auto accident attorneys today.